blueskythlikesclouds/ModelConverter/README.md

 Model Converter is a tool that converts 3D model formats like FBX to Hedgehog Engine .model files.

+Are you looking into converting .model files to FBX instead?
+[See modelfbx in libgens-sonicglvl.](https://github.com/DarioSamo/libgens-sonicglvl.git)

 ## Usage

 ```